microsoft/Convert-Etl2Pcapng/README.md

 The module files, including etl2pcapng, are stored in %LocalAppData%\etl2pcapng so an elevated prompt is not needed to execute the commands.

+# Cleaning up old versions

+The easiest way to cleanup old versions is to close everything PowerShell related (consoles, VSCode, PowerShell ISE, etc.), and then navigate to the various module paths and delete the Convert-Etl2Pcapng folders.
+The quick way to find all the directories is to run this command in PowerShell and PowerShell 6/7 (if installed).

+`$env:PSModulePath -split ";"`

 # Contributing